dinhquy-nguyen-1704/Stock_price/README.md

 # Stock_price
 Using selenium to crawl FPT stock price from cafeF site.
-The LSTM model is used to train the model.
+The LSTM model is used to train and predict.